 Department of Enriched and Innovative Programs → Student Foundations Office

-The Automotive, Construction, and Information Technology Foundations provide classroom, lab settings, and authentic real world experiences for students.
+The Automotive, Construction, Hospitality and Information Technology Foundations provide classroom, lab settings, and authentic real world experiences for students.
 Exciting career pathways prepare students for a wide range of post-secondary options within the automotive, construction and information technology industries.
 Programs include rigorous curriculum, state-of-the-art technology, career pathway programs, industry certification opportunities, articulation agreements, community business partners, entrepreneurial projects, scholarships/awards and Student Service Learning Hours.Click the tabs to learn more about each respective program.

-The Montgomery County Student Foundations Office is composed of three separate non-profit educational foundations that support students in the Automotive, Construction, and Information Technology industries.
+The Montgomery County Student Foundations Office is composed of four separate non-profit educational foundations that support students in the Automotive, Construction, Hospitality, and Information Technology industries.
 The Foundation Office serves as a liaison between the business/professional community and MCPS.
 This relationship promotes the advancement of career education and prepares students for a full range of careers within each industry.

 Find out what the excitement is all about - see our video where you'll learn about each of the Foundation Office's programs in automotive technology, construction trades, and information technology!